-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in June 2017 and November 2016.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D5600 are two digital cameras that were announced, respectively, in June 2017 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat larger (6 percent) than the Canon SL2.
 Moreover, the D5600 is slightly heavier (3 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the D5600 are weather-sealed.